sarooptech/BoxCam2D/README.md

 # Credits:
 This asset is created during AssetJam-5.
 You can use this Asset in any possible way you want.
 Checkout LICANCE for More Details.
-Please consider followingme on twitter at "https://twitter.com/sam_daiya" if you like my work.
+If you like my work please consider following me on twitter at "https://twitter.com/sam_daiya".
 Have any query regarding this asset?
 Write me at sdiforalll@gmail.com